 Families and children of all ages are welcome at the National Museum of Flight.
 We provide a number of interactive attractions and activities especially for children and an exciting events calendar for all ages.

-Buggies and pushchairs can be left with our visitor services assistants at the ticket desk, and there are lockers available in the shop.
+Buggies and pushchairs can be left with our Visitor Experience Assistants at the ticket desk, and there are lockers available in the shop.
 Baby changing facilities are available in the Concorde hangar.
 The National Museum of Flight has trained first aiders on duty and a policy is in place if children become separated from their party.

 The Aviator Café offers a children's menu, high chairs and a facility for warming baby bottles.
 Want to enjoy the weather outside?
 Our picnic area is popular with families of all ages.